unioslo/keycloak-psso-extension/README.md

 We also developed a companion SSO Extension called _Weblogin SSO_, which is a bit limited in certain situations.

-You can download the SSO Extension here:
+You can check the SSO Extension here: https://github.com/unioslo/weblogin-mac-sso-extension

 ## Acknowledgement